syphon-lang/syphon/docs/builtins/global.md

 # if given three arguments it will act the pass two arugments but it will use the thrid arugment as the step incrementor
 range(0, 12, 2) # [0, 2, 4, 6, 8, 10]
 ```

 - reverse

-Gives a reversed version of the passed in iterable (array, string)
+Gives you a reversed version of the passed iterable (array, string)

 ```
 arr = ["foo", "bar", "foobar", "human"]

 str = "hello, world!"